ZiCog/sodor-spinal/README.md

 ## SDRAM Module

-Inclued here is an SDRAM controller in Verilog by stffrdhrn.
+Inclued here is a Spinal black box wrapping the SDRAM controller in Verilog by stffrdhrn.
 See: https://github.com/stffrdhrn/sdram-controller

+### sdram_controller_tb

-A test of the controller in Scala/SpinalHDL for Quartus and the Teraasic DEO-Nano board is built with:
+sdram_controller_tb.scala is a test of the controller in Scala/SpinalHDL for Quartus and the Teraasic DEO-Nano board is built with:

 ```sh
     $ cd sodor-spinal